 But what can the rest of us ‘marketing bunch’ learn from the moves of other marketing agencies?
 Well, probably a fair bit.
 Their processes are often built on years of experience, discoveries, and strategic thinking.

-Thankfully, Interventus, Growth Gurus, Project Bionic, and Kenyons were all kind enough to give us a little insight into the inner workings of their marketing agency.
+Thankfully, Interventus, Growth Gurus, Project Bionic, Kenyons, and LikeMind Media were all kind enough to give us a little insight into the inner workings of their marketing agency.
 Let’s have a detailed look at how these 4 top agencies are ‘running the show’.

 Agencies learning from agencies, amiright?

 Short on time?
 Here’s our interview with LikeMind Media covering all the ins and outs of their #agencylife.